Joeski88/hang_man/README.md

 * As a First Time Visitor, I want to see different text colors so it looks more enticing, and the different parts of the game are easily distinguishable.

 ### Frequent Visitor Goals:
-* As a Frequent User, I want to be able to play as many times as i like and not worry about a word being repeated, variation is key in this game.
+* As a Frequent User, I want to be able to play as many times as I like and not worry about a word being repeated, variation is key in this game.
 * As a Frequent User, I will want to explore the other game option, multiplayer.

 ---